intersend/interspace-react-native/src/docs/SOCIAL_LOGIN_WALLET_ARCHITECTURE.md

 ## Overview

 When a user logs in with a social account (Telegram, Google, Discord, etc.), that social wallet becomes the profile's session wallet.
-This ensures social accounts are permanently associated with profiles.
+This session wallet is provided by Silence Labs and ensures social accounts are permanently associated with profiles.

 ## Previous Issue